shkud/Earthquakes-density/README.md

-imports, functions and workflow are all available at the eartauke_density notebook.
+imports, functions and workflow are all available at the earthqauke_density notebook.